Deep Gaussian Process Emulation with gradient Information and Sequential Design for Simulators with Sharp Variations: Experiment

 \subsection{Synthetic simulation}

 Consider a synthetic computer model with $d$ dimensional input $\boldsymbol{x}\in[-1,1]^d$:

-which is introduced in \citep{izzaturrahman2022modeling} as a test case for localizing the fast variations and contour finding.
+which is introduced in \cite{izzaturrahman2022modeling} as a test case for localizing the fast variations and contour finding.
 The coefficient $\alpha$ controls the steepness of the function, with $\alpha$ set to $24$ in all the following experiments.
 The hyper-surface $\sum_{i=1}^dx_i=-\frac{4}{\alpha}$ is the separation surface (see Figure \ref{fig:high_variation_region} for examples in $d=1,2$).
+Figure \ref{fig: gradient norm surface} (a) presents the gradient norm of the 2D plateau function.
 In the following experiments, we first evaluate the performances of different approaches in a low-dimensional case with $d=2$, and then assess their scalability and performance in higher dimensions with $d=5,8$.
-The candidate set size, $n_{\text{cand}}$, is set to 500, 1000, and 1500 for ALM, MICE, and VIGF; and 200, 300, and 500 for DGP-ALC and GradEnt in dimensions $d=2,5,8$.
+The candidate set size, $n_{\text{cand}}$, is set to 500, 1000, and 1500 for ALM, MICE, and VIGF; for the more computationally intensive nonstationary methods (ALC/ALM-TGP, ALC-DGP, GradEnt-DGP), we set the sizes to 200, 300, and 500 for dimensions $d=2, 5, \text{and } 8$, respectively.

-\paragraph{$\boldsymbol{d}\boldsymbol{=}\boldsymbol{2}$.} When $d=2$, the design process starts with an initial LHD of $5$ points and sequentially adds samples up to a total of $N=100$.
-Figures \ref{fig: sequential_design_experiment_results_plateau_d2} (a) and (b) show the comparison of global and local NRMSEP calculated after each iteration for all methods.
-Due to the presence of non-stationarity, all GP-based methods struggle to accurately capture the transition regions, resulting in both global and local errors stagnating after approximately 40 samples.
-The global and local errors of ALC-DGP converge at approximately 0.05 and 0.2, respectively, though it exhibits high volatility across different replications.
-In contrast, GradEnt achieves a more robust convergence for global and local errors around 0.02 and 0.03, respectively.

-Besides, Figure \ref{fig: sequential_design_experiment_results_plateau_d2} (c) presents the estimated probability ($p_{\boldsymbol{x}}$) contour from GradEnt, showcasing its ability to capture sharp variations with high confidence (red regions).

-\paragraph{$\boldsymbol{d}\boldsymbol{=}\boldsymbol{5}\boldsymbol{,}\boldsymbol{8}$.} Next, we extend the experiment to higher-dimensional settings with $d=5$ and $d=8$ to assess the scalability and robustness of the proposed method.
-For $d=5,8$, the initial LHD consists of 25 and 50 samples, respectively.
-The sequential design process then extends the sample size up to 300 and 500.
-The experiments aim to analyze how the GradEnt method performs in higher dimensions compared to other methods, particularly in terms of computational efficiency and accuracy in capturing transition regions.
-The global and local test sets are generated using LHS with sizes $(800,1000)$ and $(400,500)$, respectively.
-For computational efficiency, the NRMSEPs are evaluated and recorded every 25 steps for $d=5$ and every 90 steps for $d=8$, respectively.

-The results presented in Figures \ref{fig:high-dim-plateau} (a–d) illustrate that GradEnt effectively reduces the error as the sample size increases, with a notable improvement in capturing transition regions in comparison to other approaches.
-For both dimensions, the GradEnt method maintains strong performance, with a noticeable reduction in both global and local errors.
-The results suggest that even in higher-dimensional cases, the method remains reliable and adaptive, effectively identifying and refining key structural features of the targeted simulation function.
-Additionally, a computational time comparison with ALC-DGP reveals that our method is 2–3 times faster; detailed results are provided in SM Section 5.1.2.